AveGeorges/ExcelReaderBot/README.md

 # ExcelReaderBot
-User can upload excel file to telegram bot, bot save the excel file, read it and return content from this excel file to user
+User can upload excel file to telegram bot, bot save the excel file, read it and return content from this excel file to user.
+Program parsing price of items from urls and xpath.

 ## How to run
 1. Clone the repository